petsc/petsc/doc/faq/index.rst

   In addition to task affinity, this tool also allows changing the default memory affinity policy.
-On Linux, the default policy is to attempt to find memory on the same memory bus that serves the core that a thread is running on at whatever time the memory is faulted (not when ``malloc()`` is called).
+On Linux, the default policy is to attempt to find memory on the same memory bus that serves the core that a thread is running on when the memory is faulted (not when ``malloc()`` is called).
 If local memory is not available, it is found elsewhere, possibly leading to serious memory imbalances.